microsoft/health-architectures/FHIR/FHIRProxy/readme.md

    _Note: You will need to login as a user in a FHIR Reader and/or FHIR Administrative role to view._

- 3. You will need to obtain the participant user prinicipal name for the AAD instance in your tenant that are assigned and in roles for the secure proxy application.
-Make sure the Role they are in cooresponds to the FHIR Resource you are linking.
+ 3. You will need to obtain the participant user principal name for the AAD instance in your tenant that are assigned and in roles for the secure proxy application.
+Make sure the Role they are in corresponds to the FHIR Resource you are linking.
     For example: ```somedoctor@sometenant.onmicrosoft.com```
  4. Now you can link the FHIR Resource to the user principal name by entering the following URL in your browser:

     ```https://<your fhir proxy url>/api/manage/link/<ResourceName>/<ResourceID>?name=<user prinicipal name>```

-    For example to connect Dr. Mickey in my AAD tenant principal whos user name is mickey@myaad.onmicrosoft.com to the FHIR Practitioner Resource Id 3bdaac8f-5c8e-499d-b906-aab31633337d you would enter the following URL:
+    For example to connect Dr. Mickey in my AAD tenant principal who’s user name is mickey@myaad.onmicrosoft.com to the FHIR Practitioner Resource Id 3bdaac8f-5c8e-499d-b906-aab31633337d you would enter the following URL:
     ```https://<your fhir proxy url>/api/manage/link/Practitioner/3bdaac8f-5c8e-499d-b906-aab31633337d?name=mickey@myaad.onmicrosoft.com```

     _Note: You will need to login as a user in a FHIR Administrative role to perform the assignment_